 What to Expect when Meeting with a Career Coach

-Your career coach will meet with you for a 55-minute appointment or during Drop-in Hours (see below for hours) to address some of the career-related issues that you are encountering.
+Your career coach will meet with you for a 25-minute appointment (for resume, cover letter, job search, or career planning) or a 55 minute appointment (for self-sssessment or mock interviews), or during Drop-in Hours for 15 minutes (see below for hours) to address some of the career-related issues that you are encountering.
 Many first-year graduate students come in for an initial meeting with a coach just to understand what services the CEC provides and how they can work with the CEC over their time at Simmons.
 Subsequent appointments may focus on a single topic such as a resume review or preparation for a job interview.

 How Often to Meet